moocowmoo/dashman/README.md

     ./dashman sync

+To restart (or start) dashd, do:

+    ./dashman restart

 # Commands

 ## sync

-"dashman sync" updates the dashman to the latest version from github
+"dashman sync" updates dashman to the latest version from github

 ## install